Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * The size of `profile_weights` array is 128 MB and has to be stored in DDR memory connected to the FPGA.
 Non-sequential accesses to DDR are big performance bottlenecks.
 Since accesses to the `profile_weights` array are random, implementing this function on the FPGA wouldn't provide much performance benefit, And since this function takes only about 11% of the total running time, we can keep this function on host CPU.

-Based on this analysis of the algorithm, you will not offload the "Compute Document Score" code section and will only offload the "Compute Output Flags from Hash" code section of `compute_score_fpga.cpp` on FPGA.
+Based on this analysis, it is only beneficial to accelerate the "Compute Output Flags from Hash" section on the FPGA.
+The "Compute Document Score" section is best kept on the host CPU.

 ## Run the Application on the FPGA